trustyai-explainability/community/adr/ADR-0009-project-workflow.md

 The project components will follow these release cadences:
 - **Upstream**: Releases every 3 weeks
 - **Midstream (ODH)**: Releases every 3 weeks, coinciding with upstream releases
-- **Downstream**: Monthly releases
+- **Downstream**: Release schedule determined by downstream teams (typically monthly, but not fixed)

 This schedule allows upstream features to be developed, tested in ODH, and then propagated to downstream after a period of incubation.
+Downstream teams maintain flexibility in their release timing to accommodate their specific requirements and validation processes.

 ### Branch Flow